trevorwslee/ESP32CamSnapper/README.md

 }
 > It is important that `pixel_format` be set to `PIXFORMAT_JPEG`.
 ```
-Notice that at the end of `initializeCamera`, `resetCameraImageSettings` is called to set the various settings of the Camera, which is also called when you changed camera settings with the UI
+Notice that at the end of `initializeCamera`, `resetCameraImageSettings` is called to set the various settings of the Camera, which is also called when you change camera settings with the UI
 ```
 bool resetCameraImageSettings() {
   sensor_t *s = esp_camera_sensor_get();